 - Meal: Buy food from the local supermarket and cook it yourself to save money.
 Besides, eating at a local restaurant is inexpensive too.
 You can get a Lagman (Uzbek food) with bread and tea for $3.
 A meal that consists of meat served in dumplings with noodles or rice will only cost you $5.
 It will be a belly full and get you through half a day.
 Mid-range restaurants offer a filling lunch for $3-$7.
 Cheap right?

 - Transportation: The best thing about Kyrgyzstan is that hitchhiking is considered normal.
-However, you should pay a little amount to the driver out of courtesy.
+However, you should pay a small amount to the driver out of courtesy.
 Renting a car is also very affordable, and the price varies from city to city.
 Car rentals usually charge $21 per day.
-Buses are also cheap, —25 cents per ride.
+Buses are also cheap —25 cents per ride.
 A taxi will cost you $1.45-$5.85 to get you around the town.